Engineering Institute of Technology

 The Engineering Institute of Technology (EIT) is a global private college.
 Founded in 2008, with headquarters in Perth, Australia.
 EIT is a registered training organisation in the Vocational Education and Training Sector in Australia and is regulated by the Australian Skills Quality Authority.

-EIT is also a designated Higher Education Provider within Australia and is regulated by Tertiary Education Quality and Standards Agency.
-The college is registered to deliver a number of Bachelor of Science and master's degrees in the engineering and technology disciplines and a Doctor of Engineering.
+EIT is also a designated Institute of Higher Education in Australia and is regulated by the Tertiary Education Quality and Standards Agency.
+EIT is registered to deliver a number of Bachelor of Science and master's degrees in engineering and technology disciplines, as well as a Doctor of Engineering.

 History

-The Engineering Institute of Technology (EIT) was founded as an affiliate of IDC Technologies by Stephen Mackay, the institute's Dean of Engineering.
+The Engineering Institute of Technology (EIT) was founded as an affiliate of IDC Technologies by Dr Steve Mackay, the institute's Managing Principal.
 After its founding, the college proceeded to offer live, online programs presented by industry-based lecturers who are sourced globally.
 The online EIT campus is accessed by students worldwide.
-In 2018 EIT opened two campuses in Australia, one in Western Australia, Perth and one in Victoria, Melbourne.
-The degree programs are offered on campus.
+In 2018, EIT opened a campus in Perth, Western Australia and in 2019, another campus in Melbourne, Victoria.
+A number of degree programs are offered on campus as well as online.
+More recently, an additional campus was stablished in Brisbane in 2024.

-EIT's headquarters were established in the Australian city of Perth, but subsequently offices have opened in Melbourne - on the east coast of Australia, in the United States, United Kingdom and South Africa.
+EIT also maintains support offices in the United Kingdom, South Africa. and Bangladesh.
 These offices are accessible to students worldwide.

 During the COVID-19 pandemic, in 2020, the Australian Government and EIT agreed to course funding for short courses in higher education, for Australian and New Zealand citizens.